-We give your space a whole new look by refinishing the floors, repainting the cabinets, repainting the walls, replacing a sink, replacing the light fixtures, etc. The floor plan would stay the same.
+We give your space a whole new look by repainting cabinets, replacing the sink, countertop, and backsplash, replacing the light fixtures, refinishing floors, repainting the walls, etc. The floor plan stays the same.

 PULL + REPLACE — Out with the old, in with the new

-We completely remove everything in the space — sometimes all the way down to the studs — and replace with all-new items such as new cabinets, new countertops, new floors, new plumbing fixtures, etc. The floor plan would stay the same.
+We completely remove everything in the space — sometimes all the way down to the studs — and replace with all-new items such as new cabinets, new countertops, new floors, new plumbing fixtures, etc. The floor plan stays the same.

 CUSTOM — Reimagine the entire space

 Keep in mind: Most real-world remodeling projects will not fit neatly into these categories.
-We use these reference points to start a conversation about what your specific project might look like.
+We use these examples to start a conversation about what your specific project might look like.

 Materials and Appliances

 Material and appliance selections also affect job cost.
 Do you want to preserve the look of your kitchen with classic, timeless materials, or do you want to make a statement with a one-of-a-kind artisan countertop?
 Do you want to swap out a standard range, or do you want to install an industrial cooktop suited for a professional chef?
-These decisions are going to have a big impact on your bottom line.
+Preparing your home for — and installing these features — is going to have a big impact on your bottom line.

 Location affects job cost as well.
 In general, construction costs are higher in large cities, or areas with higher property values.
 Construction costs also add up when labor, materials and supplies have to be transported to a location that is difficult to access.